ibnzUK/ibnzUK/README.md

 - 🌱 I’m a big fan of MERN Stack
 - 🌱 In the past I built, Mobile Games and Apps for Android and iOS, Windows and Mac software, Websites, Web Applications, Chrome Extension, Applets, Server Scripts and Smart Contracts (dApps)

-- ⚡ Fun fact: My first application was "Phishing Attack Script" written in "mIRC" scripting language to mimic IRC client operator and obtain user cradentials in 2001 (school)
+- ⚡ Fun fact: My first application was "Phishing Attack Script" written in "mIRC" scripting language to mimic IRC client operator and obtain user credentials in 2001 (school)